How to Apply Solution Focused Coaching That Boosts Sales

 5. Scaling

-Scaling questions can help measure how close your sales team is to their desired goals.
+Scaling questions can help measure your sales team’s proximity to their desired goals.
 The ends of a scale range from the “worst the problem has ever been” (zero) to “the best things could ever possibly be” (ten).
 For example, you could ask: “On a scale of 0 to 10, if 10 is the ‘future perfect’ and 0 is the complete opposite, where would you put yourself now?
-What tells you that you are a at ‘n’ on the scale rather than a 0?
+What tells you you are at ‘n’ on the scale rather than a 0?
 What is the highest you’ve ever been on that scale?
 When was that?
 How did you do that?”

 6. Small Actions